 An anti-short cycle timer is included to prevent short cycling the compressor.
-This is adjustable from 30 seconds to 5 minutes via the adjustment knob (see Figure 41).
+This is adjustable from 30 seconds to 5 minutes via the adjustment knob (see Figure 43).
 Once a compressor call is lost, the time period must expire before a new call will be initiated.

-10% of this time is also considered on the delay-on-make timer (see Delay-on-Make Timer).
+10% of this time is also considered on the delay-on-make timer (see above).